crashinvaders/gdx-basis-universal/README.md

 # GDX Basis Universal

-Cross-platform support for Binomial's [Basis Universal](https://github.com/BinomialLLC/basis_universal) portable supercompressed GPU textures.
+Cross-platform support for Binomial's [Basis Universal](https://github.com/BinomialLLC/basis_universal) supercompressed GPU textures.

-Now you can supply the same [compressed texture](https://en.wikipedia.org/wiki/Texture_compression) assets (`.basis`) for all the LibGDX backends and save sinigicant amount of RAM by using platforms' natively supported GPU compression.
+Now you can use the same intermediate [compressed texture](https://en.wikipedia.org/wiki/Texture_compression) assets (`.basis`) for all the LibGDX backends and save on RAM leveraging the platforms' natively supported GPU compression.

 <details>
     <summary>